abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

-Through our attention to ordinary details, we cultivate an attitude of mindfulness that's sharp and connected with what's happening around us—an attitude that is central to our training.
+Through our attention to ordinary details, we cultivate an attitude of mindfulness that's sharp and connected with what's happening around us---an attitude that is central to our training.
 Over time, this attitude permeates the way we relate to our minds and our experiences.
 And that's critical, because our defilements don't advertise themselves by holding up big signs that say, "*Greed!
 Hatred!
 Delusion!*" So, we need to look closely if we're to discern and understand the nuances of the attachment and delusion we experience.
-If we haven't cultivated the habit of paying attention to details—both external and internal—if we don't put forth the extra effort required for that, then we'll miss many significant aspects of our practice.
+If we haven't cultivated the habit of paying attention to details---both external and internal---if we don't put forth the extra effort required for that, then we'll miss many significant aspects of our practice.

 The Buddha pointed to *yoniso manasikāra*as a vital part of the path.
 It refers to skillful and wise reflection and close attention to the root